Oxsomi/core3/docs/graphics_api.md

 info.presentModePriorities are the requests for what type of swapchains are desired by the application.
 Keeping this empty means [ mailbox, immediate, fifo, fifoRelaxed ].
 On Android mailbox is unsupported because it may introduce another swapchain image, the rest is driver dependent if it's supported and the default is changed to [ fifo, fifoRelaxed, immediate] to conserve power.
 Immediate is always supported, so make sure to always request immediate as well otherwise createSwapchain may fail (depending on device + driver).
 For more info see Swapchain/Present mode.

-info.usage in this case allows the swapchain to be used for compute shaders.
+allowCompute in this case allows the swapchain to be used for compute shaders.
 If this is not required, please try to avoid it.
-It might reduce or remove compression for the swapchain depending on the underlying hardware.
+It might reduce or remove compression for the swapchain depending on the underlying hardware and to avoid allocating a write descriptor for it.

 ### Present mode